+Gas

-Gas Repair category 1 Notes In the interests of safety and to meet current regulations, all gas appliances, pipework and fittings should be checked by a registered 'Gas Safe' engineer with any repairs or replacements recommended by the engineer carried out immediately.
+Repair category 1

+Notes In the interests of safety and to meet current regulations, all gas appliances, pipework and fittings should be checked by a registered 'Gas Safe' engineer with any repairs or replacements recommended by the engineer carried out immediately.
 Current good practice states that gas pipes and meters should be positioned in areas with good accessibility and should be spaced at least 150mm (6 inches) from electricity meters, switchboards, electric cables, sockets, telecommunication cables, consumer units and/or any other conductors.

-F Water, plumbing and bathroom fittings
+Water, plumbing and bathroom fittings

 Repair category 1

-Notes There is evidence of condensation build up within the bathroom.
+Notes No significant defects.

-Heating and hot wa ter
+Heating and hot water

 Repair category 1

 Notes No significant defects.
 It is good practice to have the heating system checked on change of occupancy and annually thereafter by a Gas Safe engineer.